bustardcelly/blog-to-markdown/blog-posts/2016/02/04/http-to-https/index.md

 This series of steps is essentially moving any files served by my previous VPS host to an EC2 instance on AWS.
 Because the site and its blog are all static files, it was a simple matter of moving - or rather pulling - my files to a new server.

 ## Setting up an EC2 Instance
-If you don't already have an Amazon Web Services (AWS) account, you can sign up for one here: [https://aws.amazon.com/](https://aws.amazon.com/).
+If you don't already have an Amazon Web Services (AWS) account, you can sign up for one here: <a href="https://aws.amazon.com/" target="_blank">https://aws.amazon.com/</a>.

 > I wont go into any detail about what AWS is, how to set up an account and the pricing models, so please review all documentation if you are curious.